 CAR No T8121731-1 Туре MINOR

 Standard & Clause DWQMSV2, Discussed with Jim Ellis, Cory Henry and Lisa Wilson

-Auditor Name James Pang APPROVED
+Auditor Name James Pang Car Status APPROVED

 Statement of Requirement 17.3 of the Operational Plan

-Statement of Nonconformity Calibration was carried out using ex pired benchmark.
+Statement of Nonconformity Calibration was carried out using exp ired benchmark.

-Objective Evidence NCR: Reviewed calibration certs of a online chlorine analyzers at each of and calibration of handheld colorime Standard used for this purpose was the three well state ters for accuracy, tions.
-Reviewed daily verification from Mar 7 to Aug 29, 2022.
-The
+Objective Evidence NCR: Reviewed calibration certs of 4 portable colorimeters, 2 portable turbidimeters, 2 online chlorine analyzers at each of the three well stations.
+Reviewed daily verification and calibration of handheld colorimeters for accuracy, from Mar 7 to Aug 29, 2022.
+The Standard used for this purpose was expired since Feb 2022.

 Location of Finding Standard used at the "shop".

 Changed Date 16-NOV-2022

 Issue Date 05-SEP-2022

 Due Date 01-NOV-2022

 CA Plan Please see attached form

 PA Plan

 Containment Plan Please see attached form

 RCA Description Please see attached form

 Completed Date 31-OCT-2022

 Completed By Cory Henry

 Reviewer Name James Pang

-Reviewer comments The root cause analysis looks adequated in the calibration form standards will be written weekly as the add a section on the "Well Maintena expire at the wells.
-Third, to do a mage expired items. n to include a colu he operators perfo nce Checklist" to mn where the expiry date of the orm the calibration.
-Second is to check expiry dates of all items that
+Reviewer comments The root cause analysis looks adequate.
+The corrective action plan below looks very credible.
+First is to update the calibration form to include a column where the expiry date of the standards will be written weekly as the operators perform the calibration.
+Second is to add a section on the "Well Maintenance Checklist" to check expiry dates of all items that expire at the wells.
+Third, to do a monthly check of the lab, checking for expired or nearly expired items.

-Attachments Descr: CAPA Form (Date: 07-OCT -2022)
+Attachments Descr: CAPA Form (Date: 07-OCT- 2022)